FloppaWDaChoppa/Algorithms-Exploration---Cubing-Workflow/README.md

 <h2> Pyraminx: </h2>
   <p>Solved: Yes </p>
-  <p>Method: Choose a color face to solve, solve tips, rotate corners until all 3 tips have centers, solve edge pieces = solved first layer, then solve top</p>
+  <p>Method: [Beginner's Method] Choose a color face to solve, solve tips, rotate corners until all 3 tips have centers, solve edge pieces = solved first layer, then solve top</p>

   Recorded Times: 21-10-22
   (*Greatest and least times are included in averages for this table*)